 1932 The Great Depression hardens, forcing massive layoffs, pay and pension cuts, shortened hours, and a temporary end to paid vacations.
 A 1920s savings innovation, the Thrift Plan, eases the burden for some employees.
 John Deere continues group insurance for the unemployed, lowers rent in company housing, and starts "make work" projects.

 1933 Business is almost at a standstill.
 Sales plunge to $8.7 million.
-Though it is losing money, the company decides to carry debtor farmers as long as necessary, greater strengthening farmer loyalty.
+Though it is losing money, the company decides to carry debtor farmers as long as necessary, greatly strengthening farmer loyalty.

 1934 Despite the Depression, the company emphasizes product development.
 The Model "A" Tractor enters production.
 A similar but smaller Model "B" follows in 1935.
 They become the most popular tractors in the company's history, remaining in the product line until 1952.

-1937 The company marks its centennial, celebrating the 100th anniversary of John Deere's steel plow with special events and a variety of memorabilia.
+1937 The company celebrates the 100th anniversary of John Deere's steel plow with special events and a variety of memorabilia.

 1938 Industrial designer Henry Dreyfuss, working with Deere engineers, streamlines the "A" and "B" Tractors.
 Concern for attractive design joins traditional utilitarian values as hallmarks of John Deere products.

-1939 Model "L" Series Tractors, built at Wagon Works in Moline, 1936 to 1946, enjoy an enormous boost in sales after Henry Dreyfuss' styling.
+1939 Model "L" Series Tractors, built from 1936 to 1946 at Wagon Works in Moline, enjoy an enormous boost in sales after Henry Dreyfuss' styling.

 1941 The U.S. enters WWII.
 "Limitation orders" restrict civilian production of farm equipment, repair parts and exports.
-(By 1944, with the tide of war turning toward the Allies, limitations on civilian production end.)
+(By 1944, with the tide of war turning in the Allies' favor, limitations on civilian production end.)

 1942 Charles Deere Wiman accepts a commission as an Army colonel.
 Burton Peek succeeds him as company president.
 Before returning to Deere in 1944, Wiman briefly directs the farm machinery and equipment division of the War Production Board.